manaly91-maker/NLPFinal/README.md

 - Scikit-learn
 - Matplotlib

-##How to Run
+How to Run
 1. Open IT9002_NLP_Project.ipynb in Google Colab or Jupyter Notebook.
 2. Place Electronics_5.json in the same directory.
 3. Run the notebook cells sequentially.

 Course Information
-Course: IT9002 – Natural Language Processing
+Course: IT9002 - Natural Language Processing
 Program: MSc Artificial Intelligence